German 10-year bond yields hold below 13-month highs

 "The brisk volumes in the ECB purchase data may have added to the bullish sentiment," said Christoph Rieger, head of rates and credit research at Commerzbank, referring to the pull back in euro area yields late on Monday.

-In early Tuesday trade, Germany's 10-year Bund yield was little changed around -0.20% DE10YT=RR, off more than one-year highs touched on Monday at -0.16%.

-French and Dutch 10-year yields were also off one-year peaks, while Italian borrowing costs were a touch lower at 0.83% IT10YT=RR, with the gap over German Bunds at its narrowest in around a week at 102 bps IT10DE10YT=RR.
+French and Dutch 10-year yields were also off one-year peaks, while Italian borrowing costs were steady at 0.84% IT10YT=RR -- down from more than seven-month highs hit on Monday around 0.90%.

-"We should expect the ECB to continue to buy PEPP assets at that 80 billion monthly pace ahead of the 10 June meeting," analysts at Daiwa said in a note.
+"We continue to be bearish European sovereigns and particularly Bunds because they remain extremely vulnerable to rises in U.S. Treasuries yields," Saxo Bank chief investment officer Steen Jakobsen said in a note.

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))